 Most of these writers have worked primarily on short films or TV shows, which certainly isn’t bad, but it’s not ideal for a feature film either.
 I have no idea who came up with the story originally and who is attached for re-writes, but the result as it stands now just isn’t great.
 And simply calling this a “nunsploitation” doesn’t allow for a bad story!

-But again, do watch this creepy little mess of a nunsploitation movie with torture, horror, and campiness for the one person delivering on all three things: Carolyn Hennesy!
+But again, do watch this creepy little mess of a nunsploitation movie on Netflix.
+Watch it for the crazy Saw-like torture, creepy horror, and brilliant campiness.
+And especially for the one person delivering on all three things: Carolyn Hennesy!

 Director: Darren Lynn Bousman